Lavender Shortbread Cookies to Die For

 Add 3 tbsp. culinary lavender buds

-Mix until buds are evenly distributed throughout shortbread.
-(You may be tempted to add more lavender.
+Mix until buds are evenly distributed throughout cookie dough.
+You may be tempted to add more lavender.
 Don't.
 When using lavender buds for baking, remember, a little goes a very long way.
 Lavender is very strong aromatic plant and can easily take over the flavor.
 You want a hint, not a huge amount.

 Adding Culinary Lavender to Shortbread Cookie Dough

-♥ Set oven rack at the mid-point and bake in a 300 degree oven for 15-20 minutes, making sure that cookies do not over-brown.
-(Don't forget to double-pan to protect cookie bottoms.)
+♥ Set oven rack at the mid-point and bake in a 300-degree oven for 15-20 minutes, making sure that cookies do not over-brown.

 Baked Golden Brown--You Know How Good These Are Going to Taste